markusmoenig/markusmoenig/README.md

 - [Denrim](https://github.com/markusmoenig/Denrim) is a 2D game creator utilizing text based behavior trees and other cool stuff.
 - [ShaderMania](https://github.com/markusmoenig/ShaderMania) is a Metal shader editor, great for live coding and trying out your fragment shaders.
-- **Signed** will be a modeling and rendering app for procedural signed distance fields (coming soon!)
+- [Signed](https://github.com/markusmoenig/Signed) will be a modeling and rendering package for procedural signed distance fields (coming soon!)

 ### Connect with me: